cellog/ChiaraPodioPHP/README.md

    * Export items (will be implemented as app method)
    * Filter Items (and by view) (will be implemented as app method)
    * Find referenceable items
-   * Get field ranges (will be implemented as app method)
    * Get item preview for field reference
    * Get item count (will be implemented as app method)
    * Get items (will not be implemented)